 This guide explains 10 essential checks every buyer must do before buying any property.
 These steps are clear, helpful, experience-based.

-The first sign of a trustworthy property company is legal registration.
-A genuine real estate firm will always be properly registered and transparent about its business details.
+A trustworthy property company is always legally registered and transparent about its business details.

 - GST registration number